 A. The level of testing required for contract workers will be communicated to you by your plant contact and/or the Supply Chain Management organization.
 Please discuss testing requirements with the appropriate people at Southern Company before you initiate background investigations.

-Southern Company has eliminated the requirement for Generation contractors to complete PowerSafe Training.
-It is still the contractual responsibility of all Generation Contractors to ensure their employees have met all required (1) basic safety and (2) site- specific training.
-Southern Company expects that all contractors will maintain a high standard of safety.
+Southern Company has eliminated the requirement for Contractors to complete PowerSafe Training.
+It is still the contractual responsibility of all Contractors to ensure their employees have met all required (1) basic safety and (2) site-specific training.
+Southern Company expects that all Contractors will maintain a high standard of safety.
 Contractors can refer to their contracts or contract administrator with questions regarding required safety training.

-The contractor is responsible for communicating the designated Southern Company Generation Clearance Procedure Awareness Training or Lockout Tagout Procedure Awareness Training to their employees.
-An additional resource, Lockout Tagout Training Video, has also been developed for use by contractors.
-The Southern Company Generation Clearance Procedure (Rev 5, Rev 6) and Lockout Tagout Procedure are lock-out/tag-out programs in compliance with OSHA 1910.147 Lock-Out/Tag-Out and OSHA 1910.269 (the OSHA Standard Governing Electric Utility Work).
-These procedures provide a system of accountability for non-plant personnel and maintains communications between working parties.
-Strict adherence to the designated clearance/lockout tagout procedure is a condition of employment for everyone working on plant equipment at Southern Company generation facilities.
+The Contractors are responsible for communicating the designated Southern Company Generation Lockout Tagout Procedure Awareness Training to their employees.
+An additional resource, Lockout Tagout Training Video, has also been developed for use by Contractors.
+Lockout Tagout Procedures are lock-out/tag-out programs in compliance with OSHA 1910.147 Lock-Out/Tag-Out and OSHA 1910.269 (the OSHA Standard Governing Electric Utility Work).
+These procedures provide a system of accountability for non-plant personnel and maintain communications between working parties.
+Strict adherence to the designated clearance/lockout tagout procedure is a condition of employment for everyone working on plant equipment at Southern Company facilities.
 Violation of procedure will lead to being barred from all Southern Company facilities.
-The applicable Clearance Procedure or Lockout Tagout Procedure will be communicated to contractors during the pre-bid and/or plant safety orientation.
+The Lockout Tagout Procedure will be communicated to Contractors during the pre-bid and/or plant safety orientation.
 The Southern Company contract administrator will provide additional details.